-As discussed in Note 9, towards the end of December 2019, an outbreak of a novel strain of coronavirus ("COVID-19") emerged globally.
-During 2020, there have been various mandates, and/or requests from federal, state, and local authorities resulting in closures of non-essential businesses, which could negatively impact the Organization's business.
+As discussed in Note 10, towards the end of December 2019, an outbreak of a novel strain of coronavirus ("COVID-19") emerged globally.
+There have been various mandates, and/or requests from federal, state, and local authorities resulting in closures of non-essential businesses, which could negatively impact the Organization's business.
 Although it is not possible to reliably estimate the length or severity of this outbreak and hence its financial impact, COVID-19 has caused uncertainties that could affect results of operations and have other material adverse effects to the Organization.
 Our opinion is not modified with respect to this matter.

-Nashville, Tennessee December 23, 2020
+Nashville, Tennessee November 19, 2021